 A direct result of the efforts made by the EU to promote and bolster the European single market is the introduction of a process known as ‘passporting’.
 Passporting allows for financial institutions registered in the European Economic Area (EEA) to provide services in other European jurisdictions without incurring additional regulatory burdens.
 Passporting rights can lead to increased efficiency in internal operations and client servicing as well as cost savings.

 Passporting draws from the fundamental freedoms enshrined in primary EU law: the freedom of establishment and the freedom of services.
 Through the Maltese office, MWC Group is able to use passporting rights in order to enter the European Markets in an efficient manner, eliminating the process of having to obtain authorization from each country.
 When combined with our network of renown partners, we are able to provide financial advice in whichever EU jurisdiction our esteemed clients wish to target.

-As of October 2020, MWC Group can apply passporting rights to the following countries: France, Germany, The Netherlands, Poland, Spain, Sweden, and the UK.
-The list of countries we are able to passport to is expected to expand in the following years.
+As of August 2021, MWC Group can apply passporting rights to the following countries: Austria, Belgium, Bulgaria, Cyprus, Czech Republic, France, Germany, Ireland, Italy, The Netherlands, Poland, Portugal, Slovakia, Spain, Sweden, Slovenia, Romania and the UK (Temporary Permission Regime “TPR”) .